SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-18-vaccine-names.md

   </p>&mdash; Helen Branswell (@HelenBranswell) <a href="https://twitter.com/HelenBranswell/status/1438546837116436485?ref_src=twsrc%5Etfw">September 16, 2021</a>
 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

-That's just&hellip; brilliant!
-It absolutely defies the conventional wisdom of drug naming.
-No deep roots in ficto-Latin or pseudo-Greek.
-Not even a vague attempt at sophistication.
-Just&hellip; "hey, we use the spike to vaccinate you".
-I love it.

 Hence, our celebratory pictures of [Spike](https://en.wikipedia.org/wiki/Spike_(Buffy_the_Vampire_Slayer)) and a [VAX](https://en.wikipedia.org/wiki/VAX).
 Surely this was their intended meaning, no? <sup id="fn2a">[[2]](#fn2)</sup>